Phiroze Jamshedji Jeejeebhoy

 Sir Phiroze Jamshedji Jeejeebhoy (1915–1980) was the Chairman of the Bombay Stock Exchange (BSE) from 1966, until his death in 1980.
-The Bombay Stock Exchange is the largest of its kind in India, and one of the busiest in the world.
+The Bombay Stock Exchange (BSE) is the largest of its kind in India, and one of the busiest in the world.

 Jeejeebhoy was one of the longest-serving members of the BSE, and significantly impacted the course of its development.
-The building the Exchange is currently housed in is located at Dalal Street in downtown Mumbai, and bears his name - Phiroze Jeejeebhoy Towers.
+The building the BSE is currently housed in is located at Dalal Street in downtown Mumbai, and was initially called the BSE Towers.
+After Jeejeebhoy's death, the building was renamed in his memory as Phiroze Jeejeebhoy Towers.